-Our landscape operations can result in grass clippings, sticks, branches, dirt, mulch, fertilizers, pesticides, and other pollutants to fall or be left on our paved areas.
-These solids will be conveyed to the regional detention pond and fill in our system requiring future dredging and cleaning.
-Also any liquids and dissolved solids can contaminate groundwater.
+Our landscape operations can result in grass clippings, sticks, branches, dirt, mulch, fertilizers, pesticides and other pollutants to fall or be left on our paved areas.
+These solids will fill in our retention system requiring future dredging and cleaning.
+Any solids dissolving and liquids mixing with runoff can contaminate groundwater and the excess runoff passing through our system will pollute surface water for which we are responsible.